Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Identify_Nodes_and_Update_Metadata.md

 ## Inspect and modify the JSON file

 This section applies to all node types.
-The commands in this section assume you have set the variables from [the prerequisites section](../Rebuild_NCNs.md#Prerequisites).
+The commands in this section assume the variables from [the prerequisites section](../Rebuild_NCNs.md#prerequisites) have been set.

 ### Step 1 - Generate the Boot Script Service \(BSS\) boot parameters JSON file

-1. Run the following commands from a node that has cray cli initialized:
+1. Run the following commands from a node that has the Cray CLI initialized:

     ```bash
-    cray bss bootparameters list --name $XNAME --format=json | jq .[] > ${XNAME}.json
+    ncn-mw# cray bss bootparameters list --name $XNAME --format=json | jq .[] > ${XNAME}.json
     ```

 ### Step 2 - Modify the JSON file